faezeh-kianimoravej/disaster-response-platform/backend-app/chat-service/README.md

 #### 7. Add User to Group

 Adds a user to a chat group.
+User details (full name and role) are automatically fetched from the User Service.

 **Endpoint**: `POST /api/chat/{groupId}/users`